Minor López

-Minor Ignacio López Campollo (born 1 February 1987) is a Guatemalan footballer who currently plays for Comunicaciones B in the Primera División de Ascenso.
+Minor Ignacio López Campollo (born 1 February 1987) is a retired Guatemalan footballer.
 He was also a member of the Guatemala national team, playing in the 2010 and 2014 World Cup qualifying campaigns.

 Club career

 A tall forward, López was born in Quetzaltenango, and began his professional career in 2007 at local club Xelajú MC, where he scored 14 goals in three seasons.
 In January 2011 he was acquired by Deportes Naval for that year's season.
 He made his debut in Chile on 12 March 2011, scoring to give the team a 1-1 draw against Puerto Montt.
 As the club attempted to earn promotion to the top division, López contributed with 12 goals scored during the 2011 season, including one during the promotion/relegation playoff which Naval lost to Santiago Wanderers.

 In January 2012, he was signed by Deportes La Serena of the Chilean 1st division.

 In 2014, López was signed to Atlético Clube de Portugal.